samuelnalini/cli-chat-app/README.md

 ## CLIENT INSTRUCTIONS

-The client is very similar to the server.
-It runs on the same IP and port to be able to communicate with it.
+The client is very similar to the server, but must specify an IP and port in order to communicate with a server.

 ### THE SERVER MUST BE RUNNING IN ORDER FOR THE CLIENT TO CONNECT